pradeep8577/MERN-E-Commerce/Server/README.md

-# MERN-E-Commerce

-MERN-E-Commerce-Frontend is the frontend of an e-commerce web application built with ReactJS ,Material UI, ContextAPI, React-router-dom

 ## Live Link

 You can access the live application at [Soon]().

+# MERN-E-Commerce-Backend

+MERN-E-Commerce-Backend is the backend of an e-commerce web application built with MongoDB, NodeJS, and ExpressJS.

+The frontend of the application is built with ReactJS, Material UI, React-router-dom,ContextAPI.
+The source code for the frontend can be found at [https://github.com/pradeep8577/MERN-E-Commerce](https://github.com/pradeep8577/MERN-E-Commerce).

 ## Features